microsoft/azure_arc/REPO_POLICIES.md

-# "azure_arc" GitHub Repository Policies
+# Arc Jumpstart GitHub Repository Policies

 This document summarizes the automated policies for managing Pull Requests (PRs) and Issues in the Arc Jumpstart repository.
 These policies help maintain a high-quality, collaborative, and efficient workflow for contributors and maintainers.